Chart Color Schemes

 The employment environment in North Perth shows above-average strength when compared nationally

 North Perth has a highly educated workforce with professional services well represented.
-The unemployment rate is 3.3%, as per AreaSearch's statistical area data aggregation.
+The unemployment rate is 3.3%, as per AreaSearch's aggregation of statistical area data.
+As of September 2025, 6,618 residents are employed, with an unemployment rate of 0.7% lower than Greater Perth's 4.0%.

-Limited local employment opportunities are indicated by Census working population vs resident population count.
-Over the year to September 2025, labour force levels decreased by 3.0%, and employment declined by 3.8%, causing unemployment to rise by 0.8 percentage points in North Perth.
-In contrast, Greater Perth saw employment grow by 2.9% with a marginal increase in unemployment.
-State-level data as of 25-Nov shows WA employment contracted by 0.27%, with an unemployment rate of 4.6%.
-National employment forecasts from May-25 suggest national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to North Perth's employment mix, local employment is estimated to increase by 7.0% over five years and 14.2% over ten years.
+The area appears to offer limited local employment opportunities.
+Over the 12 months to September 2025, labour force levels decreased by 3.0%, and employment declined by 3.8%, causing unemployment to rise by 0.8 percentage points.
+In contrast, Greater Perth saw employment growth of 2.9% and a marginal increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to North Perth's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.

 Frequently Asked Questions - Employment